Doctors Note Logo

 • Keep medications and an emergency plan on hand

-• Use a free AI-powered tool to check symptoms of Hives (Urticaria) and gain clarity on whether immediate medical attention is needed
+• Use a free symptom assessment tool to evaluate concerning symptoms and gain clarity on when professional medical care is needed

 Always speak to a doctor about anything that could be life threatening or serious.
 Early intervention and a comprehensive strategy can keep your baby safe and comfortable—even if hives return.